Adam-Albawab/ServeMe/README.md

 Step 4.6: flask run

 ## Motivation
-The web application was created as a part of the Object Oriented Software Engineering Class at the Unversity of Texas at Arlington.
-The class was designed to teach the study of the agile unified methodology and its application to object-oriented software development.
-Topics included requirements acquisition, use case derivation, modeling and design of interaction behavior and state behavior, introduction to design patterns, derivation of design class diagrams, implementation considerations, and deployment.
+The web application was created as a part of HackUTA during a 48 hour hackathon.